liebke/mechanician/examples/notepad/README.md

 The `NotepadAITools` class can be described as "self-explanatory", meaning it provides the `get_tool_instructions` and `get_ai_instructions` methods that will be used by the `TAGAI` class to retrieve the instructions sets.

-This means that you don't need to pass the `ai_instructions` and `tool_instructions` parameters to the `TAGAI` when initializing it, as it can get them directly from the `NotepadAITools` instance.
+This means that you don't need to pass the `ai_instructions` and `ai_tool_instructions` parameters to the `TAGAI` when initializing it, as it can get them directly from the `NotepadAITools` instance.

 ```python
 from mechanician import TAGAI, shell